gochanadev/floasis-items-react/README.md

 ### Set up .env
 In the root of this project, find the '.env.example' file and change it to just be '.env'.
 Now open the .env file and add the 'TESTNET_DEPLOYER_ADDRESS' env var value as your testnet account address.
 Note, this file is also excluded from version control.
 You should securely back this one up elsewhere as well.

+- note, deployer address in .env should NOT have 0x prefix
+- make sure deployer addresses in .env match from flow.json

 ### Set up constants.ts
 This is a file where we keep some more data that establishes your unique project variables.